freedomofpress/securedrop/docs/threat_model/threat_model.rst

--  To access the *Journalist Interface*, the attacker needs to obtain the journalist's login credentials and the journalist's two-factor authentication device.
+-  To access the *Journalist Interface*, the attacker needs to obtain the journalist's login credentials and the journalist's two-factor authentication device or seed.
 Unless the attacker has physical access to the server, the attacker will also need to obtain the Hidden Service value for the Interface.
 This information is stored in a password-protected database in a persistent volume on the